bbannier/bbannier.github.com/_posts/2015-05-02-Writing-a-basic-clang-check.md

 }
 {% endhighlight %}

-This binds the identifier `method` to the found method.
+This binds the identifier `method` to the found method (note its placement with respect to the parentheses).

 ## Testing the check